client9/client9-website-2017/content/post/github-markdown-style-css.md

 ---
-Draft: false
+draft: false
-Title: "Copying GitHub Markdown Style"
+title: "Copying GitHub Markdown Style"
-Date: 2017-05-08
+date: 2017-05-08
 ---
 Like how GitHub displays markdown?
 Get the look with these CSS styles.
 <!--more-->